carlosandfound/Robot-Game-Simulator/Lab_01_Feedback.md

 + Pass: Check that no files with extension ".out" exist in directory "."

-+ Fail: Check that file "shared.md" exists.
++ Pass: Check that file "shared.md" exists.

-     "shared.md" not found.
++ Pass: Check that make succeeds on the specified target when invoked from the specified directory.

-+ Skip: Check that make succeeds on the specified target when invoked from the specified directory.
+    make finished compiling target=all, directory=. with no errors.

-  This test was not run because of an earlier failing test.
+    Result lab01.out found